wbs-pro/wbs-pro.github.io/content/index.md

 I'm William, a self-taught Digital Artist, and this is my digital garden.
 If you're a recruiter, you can find my most recent resume here: [📄 Reactive Resume](https://rxresu.me/william.bs.pro/en-curriculum-vitae)

+You can also check out my [[📜 Certifications]] to see the credentials that complement my skills and experience.

 Feel free to get in [📧 contact](./contact) with me if you’re interested in discussing job opportunities.

 Additionally, feel free to explore my [🧰 knowledge base](./knowledge-base), where I've compiled a range of skills and insights that may align with your search for a potential candidate.